aspose-total/Aspose.Total-Products/total/en/java/conversion/docx-to-xls/_index.md

 ---
-title: Convert DOCX to XLS via Java
+title: Convert DOCX to XLS via Java or online
-description: Convert DOCX to XLS via Java without using using Microsoft Word or Microsoft Excel
+description: Convert DOCX to XLS via Java or online without using using Microsoft Word or Microsoft Excel or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/docx-to-xls/
 family: total
 platformtag: java